-- The Council will publish the draft SPD together with the consultation statement and invite comments. - There will be a minimum of four weeks allowed for comments to be made. - If a sustainability appraisal report is required the Council will also consult on this report at this stage.
-The Council will undertake a screening exercise to determine if a strategic environmental assessment is required. - The Council will publicise any consultation at this stage through a public notice, the Council's website and social media where appropriate. - The main consultation documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House, where available.

-Adoption (Regulation 14)

-- The Council will consider all valid comments that are made and make any appropriate changes to the SPD before it is adopted. - The SPD will be published together with the Consultation Statement and an Adoption Statement.
+Pre-production This stage involves gathering evidence about the area or and Identifying subject of the particular SPD, for example, the SPD for Issues with Public Open Space would look at the use of parks and Stakeholders green spaces in the Borough.
+The Council will consult relevant organisations and the local community as appropriate to the topic, seeking views on the content.
+For more information, please see section above titled 'How will we Consult on Planning Policy Documents?'.
+As part of the process for preparing the draft SPD the Council will assess the main issues arising from the initial, focussed consultation undertaken and will prepare a consultation statement setting out how each of these concerns has been addressed.
+Public The Council will publish the draft SPD together with the Consultation on consultation statement and invite comments. the Draft SPD (Regulation 12-13) There will be a minimum of four weeks allowed for comments to be made.
+If a sustainability appraisal report is required (or any subsequent or predecessor document fulfilling the same function) the Council will also consult on this report at this stage.
+The Council will undertake a screening exercise to determine if a strategic environmental assessment is required.
+The Council will publicise any consultation at this stage through a public notice, the Council's website and social media where appropriate.
+The main consultation documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the County Council's Offices and Ipswich Borough Council's offices).
+Adoption The Council will consider all valid comments that are made (Regulation 14) and make any appropriate changes to the SPD before it is adopted.
+The SPD will be published together with the Consultation Statement and an Adoption Statement.